robertofinnisaro/Robotic-Systems/Pepper/Pepper Choregraphe/index.md

 This is a tutorial on how to create an open day style program for Pepper using Choregraphe.
 Pepper has unique capabilities that make it an ideal companion for events such as a Univeristy Open Day.
 It provides an interactive and memorable experoance for visitors.
 In this tutorial, we will guide you through the process of creating dynamic behaviour that showcases some of Pepper's features and functions, how to make it interact with attendees and how it can leave a lasting impression on visitors.

 ## Prerequisites
+Before getting started, there are some prerequisits that need to be completed.
+To accomplish this, ensure that you have the following:

+1. A Pepper robot with Choregraphe software installed.
+2. A basic familiarity with the Choregraphe interface.
+3. A basic understanding on how Pepper operates and general knowledge on how to use Pepper safely.

 ## Open Choregraphe